Changing topological type of compression bodies through cone manifolds

-In order to compute the deformation, we will fix one of the intersection points of the isometric circles of $ Y_1 $ at $ i $, send the other intersection point to $ \infty $ along the positive $\Im$-axis while keeping the isometric circles tangent to the vertical lines $ \Im z = \pm 1 $, and parameterise based on the angle $ \theta $ that joins $ i$ to the point of tangency (\cref{fig:two_triangles_notation}).
+In order to compute the deformation, we will fix one of the intersection points of the isometric circles of $ Y_1 $ at $ i $, send the other intersection point to $ \infty $ along the positive $\Im$-axis while keeping the isometric circles tangent to the vertical lines $ \Im z = \pm 1 $, and parameterise based on the angle $ \theta $ that joins $ i$ to the point of tangency (\zcref{fig:two_triangles_notation}).
 One can show that the centre of the left circle is

 the centre of the other circle is $ -\overline{\zeta} $, and the two circles have radius $ \tan(\theta)/\sin(2\theta) $.
 The angle between the two circles is $4\theta$.
 Observe that all these quantities have well-defined limits as $ \theta \to 0 $ (the $\mc{F}$-group) and as $ \theta \to \pi/2 $ (the $\mc{CB}$-group).
 We can directly compute that the elliptic transformation pairing them is